-Root canal treatment is a procedure to restore your original tooth for functional and esthetic purposes.
-One can start to eat post a root canal treatment within one to two hours’ time as soon as the effect of anaesthesia wears off!
+Root canal treatment is a procedure to restore your original tooth for functional and aesthetic purposes.
+Patients can start to eat food post a root canal treatment within one to two hours; once the effect of anaesthesia wears off.
 Isn’t that wonderful!
 This treatment often or always is followed by re-placement of a prosthetic crown or bridge where multiple teeth are involved.
 The functional activities involve eating on the side of the treated tooth, speech and brushing.
 The crown placed on the tooth such that it is designed anatomically to that of the natural tooth or teeth treated.

 Eat sticky or hard food after root canal?

-The occlusion or bite forces recorded during the first impression made for the crown.
+The occlusion or bite forces imprinted during the first dental impression, are made for the crown measurement.
 The fabrication involves shaping or designing the treated tooth to accept the crown that it resembles and adapts functionally with the surrounding present healthy teeth.
 All this fabrication helps an individual to chew on the non-sticky food items.
 One should avoid hard nuts as the pressure created would directly get transferred from the crown to your already compromised root canal treated tooth.
-The impact of the masticatory forces directed towards the tooth not well tolerated compared to a natural healthy tooth or teeth.

-Hence apart from sticky and hard food items patients can easily consume regular food items by root canal treated tooth.
+Apart from sticky and hard food items, patients can easily consume regular food items with a root canal treated tooth.
 A root canal treated tooth alone cannot withstand one’s masticatory forces.
 It needs adjacent teeth to function along with it.

 Hear Dr Chirag Speak About The Right Diet For Teeth!